erfanhoseingholizadeh/Deep-ECG-Full/README.md

 Moody GB, Mark RG.
 The impact of the MIT-BIH Arrhythmia Database.
 IEEE Eng in Med and Biol 20(3):45-50 (May-June 2001).

 Goldberger AL, et al. PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
 Circulation 101(23):e215-e220 (2000).

+## ⚖️ Data License & Attribution

+The **MIT-BIH Arrhythmia Database** is provided by PhysioNet and is available under the **ODC Attribution License (ODC-By)**.

+**Required Citations:**
+If you use this software in research, please cite the original data source:

+1.  **Goldberger, A., et al.** "PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals." *Circulation* 101.23 (2000): e215-e220.
+2.  **Moody, G. B., & Mark, R. G.** "The impact of the MIT-BIH Arrhythmia Database." *IEEE Engineering in Medicine and Biology Magazine* 20.3 (2001): 45-50.

+**Link to Original Data:** https://physionet.org/content/mitdb/